yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The details of the VA1219 - Transparent data encryption should be enabled finding are displayed with the description, impact, and remediation fields highlighted.](media/sql-mi-vulnerability-assessment-failed-va1219-details.png "Vulnerability Assessment")

     > The details for each finding provide more insight into the reason for the finding.
-Of note are the fields describing the finding, the impact of the recommended settings, and details on remediation for the finding.
+Of note are fields describing the finding, the impact of the recommended settings, and details on remediation for the finding.

-6. You will now act on the recommendation remediation steps for the finding, and enable [Transparent Data Encryption](https://docs.microsoft.com/azure/sql-database/transparent-data-encryption-azure-sql) for the `TailspinToys` database.
-To accomplish this, you will switch over to using SSMS on your JumpBox VM for the next few steps.
+6. You will now act on the recommended remediation steps for the finding and enable [Transparent Data Encryption](https://docs.microsoft.com/azure/sql-database/transparent-data-encryption-azure-sql) for the `TailspinToys` database.
+To accomplish this, switch over to using SSMS on your JumpBox VM for the next few steps.

     >**Note**: Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
 TDE helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious activity.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.